Skip to content

 The server stores:

-- Authentication tokens (in memory)
+• The session/authentication tokens (in memory)

-- No persistent user data by default
+• No persistent user data

 Advanced Topics